percona/portal-doc/docs/advisors/checks/platform-mysql-binaries-32-bit.md

-# MySQL binaries are 32-bits
+# MySQL binaries are 32-bit

 ## Description
-Older version MySQL server (plus some custom compilations) might be compiled for 32 bits.
+Older versions of MySQL server (plus some custom compilations) might be compiled for 32-bit platforms.
 However, we suggest using the new 64-bit version.

 ## Rule